surajpathak23/Student-Marks-Prediction/README.md

-# 🎓 Student Marks Prediction System
+# 🎓 Student Marks Prediction

 Predict a student’s marks from study hours and other academic factors using Streamlit and scikit-learn.